ArpitaWagulde/goodreads_recommendations/README.md

 2. **Post-cleaning** (`validate_cleaned_data` task): Validates cleaned data before feature engineering

 This ensures data quality gates at both ends of the cleaning process, preventing bad data from propagating through the ML pipeline and ensuring the final dataset meets the requirements for recommendation system training.

+### **Bottleneck Identification**

+Initially, the data was fetched as JSON files and processed locally.
+However, as the dataset was much large, the pipeline became increasingly slow and resource-intensive.
+To improve scalability and performance, we restructured the pipeline to store data in Google Cloud Storage and load it into BigQuery tables.
+This allows us to perform transformations and processing directly through SQL queries in BigQuery, significantly enhancing the efficiency of the data pipeline.

 ### Configuration & Environment